 1. Place the spark plug in its hole and screw it in (rotate right) until "finger tight".
 2. Use the spark plug tool to tighten the spark plug approximately one quarter turn (do not over-tighten).
-3. Place the electrical lead over the spark plug terminal and push it down so that it connects firmly with the terminal.
+3. Place the electrical lead over the spark plug terminal and push it down so that it connects firmly to the terminal.
+4. Re-install the rubber boot and ensure that it is seated firmly against the machine body.
+Re-install any other components (air filter, air filter cover etc) that were removed to access the spark plug.